osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 * PI Data collection Manager (DCM)

-  As a developer, you must have administrative access to the DCM.
-You must have sufficient access to create a PI Server, PI Connector Relay, OMF application nodes.
-You must also be able to establish connections between them, and retrieve the necessary registration information, which you will use in your OMF application for the authentication and authorization process.
+  As a developer, you must have administrator access to the PI Data Collection Manager (DCM).
+You must have sufficient access to create a PI Server, PI Connector Relay, and OMF application nodes.
+You must also be able to establish connections between them, and retrieve the necessary registration information, which you will use in your OMF application for authentication and authorization.
 For more information, see *PI Data Collection Manager* user manual.

 * PI Connector Relay

   You should install and configure your own development instance of the PI Connector Relay.
-During the development process, you will need to stop and re-start the PI Connector Relay process, manually delete cache files, and perform other actions which may prevent other data sources from sending data to PI Server.
+During the development process, it will be necessary to stop and re-start the PI Connector Relay process, manually delete cache files, and perform other actions which may prevent other data sources from sending data to PI System.
 For more information, see *PI Connector Relay* user manual.

 * PI Server

   You must have administrative access to the PI AF Server and PI Data Archive.
-While developing your OMF application, you will need to delete intermediate AF templates, elements, and PI points.
+While developing your OMF application, it will be necessary to delete intermediate AF templates, elements, and PI points.
 For more information, see the *PI System Explorer* user manual and the *PI System Management Tools* user manual.

 Programming Language and Running Platform
 -----------------------------------------

 The OMF 1.0 specification is written to be language and platform-agnostic.
-To start sending data to OSIsoft PI Server, all that you need is an HTTP client and JSON libraries.
-For your convenience, OSIsoft provides several code samples  written in Python 3.X, NodeJS and Microsoft C#.
+To start sending data to an OSIsoft PI System, all that you need is an HTTP client and JSON libraries.
+For your convenience, OSIsoft provides several code samples written in Python 3.X, NodeJS, and Microsoft C#.
 Note, that you may use the samples only as reference material; the samples are not intended to be used in production systems.

 For more information about licensing, see the sample code file headers.